konstantin-lukas/oslo/README.md

 Oslo (formerly known as Spectrum) is a program that helps you manage your savings by letting you create virtual savings accounts.
 It also allows you to set up standing orders, change its appearance, import/export accounts and many other things.
 Keep in mind that Oslo is not a banking app.
 It is simply a way for you to keep track of your savings.
-Your account data is saved locally in a SQLite database, so don't use Oslo for any sensitive information.
+Your account data is saved locally in a SQLite database, so don't use Oslo for any sensitive information.<br>
+Oslo is currently available in these 5 languages:
+- English
+- French
+- German
+- Japanese
+- Spanish
 <br><br>
 ## Installation
 ### Windows